newjersey/innovation.nj.gov/content/_projects/business-updates.md

 ### Impact + Metrics

--   In 2024, the number of subscribers doubled and now exceeds 165,000.
-The newsletter’s interaction rates exceed industry standards with an approximately 53% open rate.
+- In 2024, the number of subscribers more than doubled and now exceeds 270,000 as of August.
 - The Business.NJ.gov Updates program has generated millions of interactions with subscribers, significantly increasing awareness of an array of policy priorities and programs.
 The program has generated more than 260,000 engagements with updates on funding programs, regulatory guidance, and other information pertinent to the business community.

 ### Status